crmcarecloud/api-php-client/docs/Api/ProductReservationExternalListTypesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$product_reservation_external_list_type_id = "product_reservation_external_list_type_id_example"; // string | Every reservation can have more than one external code depends of the bussiness requirements.
-This paramter allows to pick from witch list of external codes you want to choose.
+$product_reservation_external_list_type_id = "product_reservation_external_list_type_id_example"; // string | Every reservation can have more than one external code depends of the business requirements.
+This parameter allows to pick from witch list of external codes you want to choose.
-$accept_language = "cs, en-gb;q=0.8"; // string | The unique id of the language code by ISO 639-1
+$accept_language = "cs, en-gb;q=0.8"; // string | The unique ID of the language code by ISO 639-1.

 try {
     $result = $apiInstance->getProductReservationExternalListType($product_reservation_external_list_type_id, $accept_language);